 FOR IMMEDIATE RELEASE: July 20, 2017

 Contact: Daniel Stevens, email@example.com, 202.780.5750

-WASHINGTON, D.C. – Today, Campaign for Accountability called on the U.S. Attorney for the District of Colombia to investigate whether David Bernhardt, President Trump’s nominee for Deputy Secretary of the Department of the Interior, violated the Lobbying Disclosure Act by continuing to lobby despite formally withdrawing his registration in 2016.
+WASHINGTON, D.C. – Today, Campaign for Accountability called on the U.S. Attorney for the District of Columbia to investigate whether David Bernhardt, President Trump’s nominee for Deputy Secretary of the Department of the Interior, violated the Lobbying Disclosure Act by continuing to lobby despite formally withdrawing his registration in 2016.
 Emails obtained through a California public records request show Mr. Bernhardt continued to advance the interests of Westlands Water District, a California agricultural entity, after terminating his lobbying registration.

 CfA Executive Director Daniel Stevens stated, “Mr. Bernhardt appears to have continued with business as usual despite terminating his lobbying registration.
 Sadly, it appears that Mr. Bernhardt is following a long-standing Trump Administration practice of ignoring ethics rules.
 The U.S. attorney should immediately investigate Mr. Bernhardt’s conduct and determine whether he violated lobbying disclosure laws.”

 In January, Mr. Bernhardt’s firm, Brownstein Hyatt Farber Schreck, LLP, filed a lobbying disclosure report that declared Mr. Bernhardt had terminated his lobbying for Westlands Water District on November 18, 2016.
 Thereafter, he began heading the Trump administration’s transition team at the Interior Department.
 Mr. Bernhardt, however, continued to work with Westlands to advance its legislative agenda.